-If you have a high genetic risk for developing Alzheimer’s Disease (AD), research presented at the Alzheimer’s Association Annual Conference in July gives some hope.
+If you have a high genetic risk for developing Alzheimer’s Disease (AD), research presented at the Alzheimer’s Association Annual Conference gives some hope.
 In a University of Exeter study of almost 200,000 people, those with high genetic risk and a healthy lifestyle were less likely to develop dementia during the follow-up period than those with high risk/unfavorable lifestyle.
 This is the first time a study showed a positive effect for lifestyle intervention on those with increased risk.
 The people were followed for eight years, which is a short time for a dementia study.

 Among participants with high genetic risk, 1.13% of those with a favorable lifestyle developed dementia compared to 1.78% with an unfavorable lifestyle.